Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Expertise: IT Recruiting, Tech, Marketing

-Since 2020, the remote work has been on the rise, with 12.7% of people still working from home today and 28.2% working in a hybrid model.
+Since 2020, remote work has been on the rise, with 12.7% of people still working from home today and 28.2% working in a hybrid model.
 This growth trend shows no signs of slowing down—by 2025, almost 22% of Americans are expected to work remotely.

 Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Choosing the best place to work remotely depends on a number of factors, such as cost of living, access to high internet speeds, and quality of life.
 While everyone will have different needs depending on their work role and desired lifestyle, a few states stand out as the top states embracing remote work.
-We examined six key areas to determine the best states for remote developers, took a look at their tech and innovation scenes, and determined the best personality type for living in each state.
+We examined six key areas to determine the best states for remote workers, took a look at their tech and innovation scenes, and determined the best personality type for living in each state.

 Methodology